TarunG1122/Driver-Drowsiness-detection-using-CNN-and-open-cv-with-warning-alarm/README.md

 * Prediction: Eyes Open, No alarm

 * Prediction: Eyes Closed, if the score is greater than 20.
 Rings an alarm

-## Codes:
-"Model.py" contains the code used to build the CNN classifier model.
-“drowsiness detection with warning alarm.ipynb” is the main file of this project.
-To start the detection procedure, one have to run this file.